FidoID – The Trusted Pet Microchip Registry

 FidoID is not a search and rescue service, nor can we locate lost pets that have not yet been scanned by the finders, so our support services are limited to matters pertaining to chip registrations.

-What is Fido's postal address?
+What is FidoID's postal address?

 If you wish to contact us by post, please use the following address: